the-indian-dev/sakuya-ac/README.md

 2. Please provide detailed information about the issue you are facing.
 3. Give us all the log from console, it would be better if logging level was set to ``DEBUG``
 4. Please also give us the replay .yfs file while reporting issue
-5. If you have a feature request, please open an issue with the label `feature-request`.
+5. If you have a feature request, please open an issue with the label `enhancement`.
 ---

 ## **Acknowledgments**